This set of Fermentation Technology Multiple Choice Questions & Answers (MCQs) focuses on “Fermenter Design – Body Construction”.

 Explanation: In designing and constructing the fermenter, the fermenter must be provided with adequate aeration and agitation system.
 The agitation speed should not be higher and must not cause damage to the microorganisms.

-3. Which of the following material is preferable for construction of small-scale fermenter?
+3. Which of the following material is preferable for the construction of small-scale fermenter?

 c) Iron steel